 As riders can attest, many of our buses are overdue for replacement.
 We've delayed buying new buses over the last few years due to the recession, but we can't wait any more.
 Not only are our older buses uncomfortable for riders and operators, they have become too unreliable and expensive for us to maintain.

-We replaced 55 buses in 2012 and 70 in 2013.
-We are replacing another 90 buses this year.
-By 2017, we will have replaced all of the remaining "high-floor" buses in the fleet (those with steps at the door), and reduced the average age of our bus fleet to eight years (the industry standard).
+We've put 249 new buses into service over the last four years, and we're replacing another 77 buses in early 2016.
+By then we will have replaced all of the remaining "high-floor" buses in the fleet (those with steps at the door), and reduced the average age of our bus fleet to eight years (the industry standard).

 What's new inside